MickKav/MeditationWebsite/README.md

 # Serene Meditation
-A meditation/yoga site with access to courses and memberships to the public.
+Serene is a website designed for those looking for access to courses and memberships in meditation, yoga and wellness.
+People can find out on our website the styles of yoga we provide and the different types of methods to approach meditation.

 ## About This Project
 This project was intended to make easy access to well informed and educative courses on both Meditation and Yoga within the Dublin area.